Chimaros Tower in Naxos, Greece

 Researchers believe the tower dates back to the late 4th century BC and view it as a fine example of Hellenistic-era defense-related architecture.

 Constructed with huge marble boulders, it was circular and its original height measured approximately 20m with a 9.2m diameter at its base.
 It consisted of four levels connected by a marble staircase and was surrounded by a square wall measuring 35m in length at each flank.

 Today, the tower’s exterior remains preserved in considerably good condition, standing at a slightly reduced height of approximately 15m.
 Large sections of its interior have either collapsed or are dilapidated.
 Parts of the walling at the perimeter still remain, as do remains of constructions that once stood within the property.
 Some of them were olive mills.

-As is also the case with other similar fortified towers in the Cyclades, the precise purpose and usage of Chimarros Tower on Naxos is not clear.
+As is also the case with other similar fortified towers in Cyclades and in Greece, the precise purpose and usage of Chimarros Tower on Naxos is not clear.